Beyond Words: Exploring Alternatives to "Nonverbal Communication"

 Q: Is nonverbal communication more important than verbal communication?

 A: It's not a matter of one being more important than the other.
-This leads to they often work in tandem, with nonverbal cues either reinforcing or contradicting verbal messages.
 Both verbal and nonverbal communication are vital components of effective communication.
+They often work in tandem, with nonverbal cues either reinforcing or contradicting verbal messages.
 The relative importance of each varies depending on the context and the nature of the communication.

 Q: Can nonverbal communication be learned and improved?